 No matter what policy you set, you should be explicit about your expectations in your syllabus and early communications with your students.

-If you want to take attendance, there a few ways you might consider doing so:
+If you want to take attendance in Zoom or in a Zoom+/Trimodal Room, there a few ways you might consider doing so:

-Although it's unlikely to be an issue in your course, it's possible a student can login with two devices and rename the other device after another student, thereby "cheating" this system.
+Although it's unlikely to be an issue in your course, it's possible for a student to log in with two devices and rename the other device as another student, thereby "cheating" this system.
 This may be more likely to occur if class attendance is worth a significant portion of students' grades.